-Mitochondrial donation is an assisted reproductive technology (ART).
-Mitochondrial donation may assist women with some forms of mitochondrial disease to have a healthy child by preventing the transfer of severe mitochondrial disease to their biological children.
+Mitochondrial donation is an assisted reproductive technology (ART) that may assist women with some forms of mitochondrial disease to have a healthy child.

 Mitochondrial disease is a group of conditions caused by mutations in either mitochondrial DNA or nuclear DNA.
 Severe mitochondrial disease can have a devastating effect on families, including: